 Supplies For Night Flying

-The supplies for a night flight are very similar to those needed during the day.
+The pilot supplies for a night flight are very similar to those needed during the day.
 You’ll need your Pilots Operating Handbook, a fuel strainer, headset and aeronautical charts.
 You will also need a flashlight with both a white and red light.
 Flashlights with both white and red lights can be bought at flight shops or at online pilot supply stores.

 The white light is used during the preflight check to check the exterior of the aircraft.
 The red light is used inside the plane during the flight.
 This is because a red light will not affect night vision.
 Though, it is wise to remember that when using a red light the red lines on aeronautical charts will not be visible.